How can we help?

 - Find Compatible Devices: Ensure your device is compatible, such as Roku, Android TV, Fire TV, LG, or Philips Smart TV.

-- Navigate and Search: Search for “MyBundle Free TV” in your device’s app store and download the app.
+- Navigate and Search: Search for âMyBundle Free TVâ in your deviceâs app store and download the app.

 - Open the App: Once downloaded, open the MyBundle Free TV app and start streaming your favorite live TV channels.

-Below is a guide to help you navigate and use key features within the WCTV app.
-To access these features, go to the Guide within the WCTV app.
-The asterisk (*) button on your Roku remote will allow you to bring up the menu options below.
+To access these features, go to the Guide within the WCTV Gen 2 app.
+While in the Guide, use the center OK button on the arrow pad of your Roku remote to bring up the menu options.

 Key Features: